is finally available in print form from

 TABLE OF CONTENTS

 Medical: What you need to know about stroke and heart attack emergencies.
+To view click here

 Introduction: Why I put together this book

-Substance abuse: You already know.
+Substance abuse: If you are or were involved, you already know.*

 Exercise, Warm Ups: Suggestions for a complete regimen